OIDC the Hard Way: Integrating Grafana with Keycloak

 The Authorization Code Flow

-This is the flow used by Grafana when a user attempts to log in:
+This is the flow used by Grafana when a user attempts to log in.
+Notice the strict separation between what happens in the user's browser vs. what happens securely inside the cluster:

 Front-Channel vs. Back-Channel